-The Corporation has adopted the policy of capitalizing acquisition costs and expensing exploration costs such as costs related to drilling, geophysical studies, property work, assaying and periodic maintenance costs incurred prior to the determination that a property has economically recoverable reserves.
+The Corporation has adopted the policy of capitalizing acquisition costs and expensing exploration and evaluation costs such as costs related to drilling, geophysical studies, property work, assaying and periodic maintenance costs incurred prior to the determination that a property has economically recoverable reserves.

-Cash and cash equivalents
+Cash and cash equivalents, and cash held in trust

 Cash and cash equivalents comprise cash on hand and demand deposits, together with other short-term, highly liquid investments that are readily convertible into known amounts of cash and that are subject to an insignificant risk of changes in value.
+Funds held in trust is comprised of cash received in recent financings that are held in trust that are available to be withdrawn on demand without penalty.
+Funds held in trust are considered to be cash equivalents for purposes of the consolidated cash flow statement.